Introduction

 The Problem

-Outdated software often becomes a target for cyberattacks, posing risks to data and system integrity.
+Outdated software often becomes a target for cyberattacks, posing risks to data

 Solution